exajobs/best-practices-collection/README.md

-# Best Practices Collection.
+# Best Practices Collection
 > Welcome to the world of Best Practices.
-An ongoing collection of libraries, software, resources, useful coding style guides and development practices across the web.
+An ongoing collection of libraries, software, resources, useful coding styles, design guides and development practices across the web.

 ## Contents